 About Us

-From starting a family, to business planning, to living in retirement, we at Sidhom Accounting and Tax Consultants are committed to addressing our clients’ financial needs, even as those needs transition.
-Our staff consists of a CPA and financial advisor – a duality that allows us to assess our clients’ entire financial future.
-Whether you are coming to us as an individual, family, or small business, we can provide an array of services – everything from implementing tax-efficient strategies, to managing investment portfolios – that best suit your specific requirements.
+From starting a family to business planning and living in retirement, we at Sidhom Accounting and Tax Consultants are committed to addressing our clients’ accounting needs, even as those needs transition.
+Our staff is led by a CPA, providing the specialized expertise necessary to assess and secure our clients’ entire tax profile.
+Whether you come to us as an individual, family, or small business, we provide a comprehensive array of services—from implementing tax-efficient strategies to long-term compliance planning—that best suit your specific requirements.

 Albert Sidhom, CPA